momostarsky/imebra_git/docs/risks_requirements.rst

 To be able to perform fast image processing, the client application needs access to the images or LUTs raw memory data.

-This implies that Imebra must be able to expose the raw memory used to store numeric tags (VRs: AT, FL, FD, OF, OW, OD, SS, SL, UL, US).
+This implies that Dicomhero must be able to expose the raw memory used to store numeric tags (VRs: AT, FL, FD, OF, OW, OD, SS, SL, UL, US).